-The nurse assisting pathway is designed to prepare students to complete the Nurse Assistant Certific tion through the Arizona State Board of Nursing to practice in a health care agency as a certified nurse assistant.
-Completion of the nurse assistant program of study provides job ready skills as a nursing assistant.
-Students may apply to the Nursing Program after completing the prerequisite courses and admission requirements.
+The nurse assisting pathway is designed to prepare students to complete the Nurse Assistant certification/licensure through the Arizona State Board of Nursing to practice in a health care agency as a nurse assistant.
+Completion of the Nurse Assistant program of study provides job ready skills as a nurse assistant.

 This program is not eligible for Title IV Federal Financial Aid.
-Students must earn a grade of "C" or better in all courses within the program.
+Students must earn a grade of C or better in all courses within the program.